Kreuz Hilden: Reconstruction 2010

 Between April and September 2010 they widened the connection towards Düsseldorf to two lanes to make the traffic flow better. the acceleration lanes we also lengthened to let the heavy traffic blend in better on the A 3.
 The A3 between the motorway interchange and the motorway exit Mettmann was also given a new roadsurface.

 Building form and road layout

 The motorway interchange "Kreuz Hilden" is built on a cloverleaf interchange.
 Near the interchange the A 3 as well as the A 46 are built in a 2x3 layout.
 Originally all the connections were built with one lane.
 During the resurfacing of the A3, due to the heavy traffic, the connection towards Düsseldorf was widened to two lanes.

 Specials

 On the A 46 the Kreuz and the exit towards Landesstraße 403 (Exit Hilden) are double exits.

-Traffiic near the interchange
+Traffic near the interchange

 Approximately 230,000 vehicles use the interchange on a daily basis.
 This makes it to one of the busiest motorway interchanges in North Rhine-Westphalia.